-Q: What could we do when somebody makes us angry?
+Q: Dear Todd, what could we do when somebody makes us angry?
 And makes us wanna react the way they react?

 Then, as the present witness, we can remain calm and present, and through clarity rather than anger, we can see the best path forward.
 Hurtful situations don’t need to cause us hurt when we can see the big picture in these small moments.
 We can respond with strength and compassion.
 Over time, every act of kindness we take will help lead to a kinder world.

-Q: I think my biggest hurdle is finding words when I am being ‘attacked’.
+Q: Dear Todd, I think my biggest hurdle is finding words when I am being ‘attacked’.
 I am now at the place where I can see the issue lies with the attacker and center myself but the words don’t come….not until hours later.
 My body’s reaction is always immediate and visceral when I am needlessly being attacked because it is so unexpected.
+Any thoughts?